NickColley/design-of-forms/src/evolving-a-design/simplifying-entries/index.md

     end: 44
 ---

 The work of completing a form may be simplified if a series of likely answers to the question is stated and the means of choosing the appropriate answer indicated.
 An advantage is that answers are obtained with precision and consistency.
-‘The methods adopted to indicate a choice may be:
+The methods adopted to indicate a choice may be:

 1. Boxes: provided alongside the stated answers requiring a &times; or a tick to be entered opposite the chosen answer.